 4. Red-billed Chough.
 In the lower legs of the trek, crows and ravens were the most common scavenger birds.
 Then shortly before Tachungtse, we crossed some invisible line and above it, Red-billed Choughs and their yellow-billed cousins held sway.
 They were completely fearless, flying all around the campsite and coming right up to us at dinnertime for scraps.

 5. The Lammergeier or Bearded Vulture.
 Even when we were at 17,000 ft, the Lammergeiers were high above us, circling, always circling.
-Fortunately, no tortoises fell out of the sky.
+Fortunately,

 6. Robin Accentor.
 If you look carefully at the photo, you can see the falling snow.